 Eggs (ova) that mature and develop in the ovaries are released every monthly cycle during their childbearing years.
-Both ovaries of women produce eggs and female hormones – oestrogen and progesterone.
+Both ovaries of women produce eggs and female hormones – estrogen and progesterone.

 However, sometimes fluid-filled sac(s) called cysts are developed in an ovary or on the surface.
 Many women are observed to have ovarian cysts at some time in their life.
 These ovarian cysts typically begin as little and cause no harm or discomfort.
 Most of these cysts also disappear without any treatment in a few months.

 But if the ovarian cysts rupture, they can cause serious symptoms.
-For protecting your health, you need to get a regular pelvic examination to know about the symptoms signalling a potential health issue.
+For protecting your health, you need to get a regular pelvic examination to know about the symptoms signaling a potential health issue.

 What are the symptoms of ovarian cysts?

 - Pain in the pelvis: It can be persistent pain or a dull ache in the lower back or thighs.
 The pain starts or ends during menstruation.

 - Irregular and painful menstruation: It could be lighter or heavier than before.

 - Dyspareunia: Pelvic pain occurs at the time of sexual intercourse.

 - Bowel issues: These issues include pain while passing stool or frequent urgency to pass stool or pressure on the bowels.